1981 Australian Open – Men's singles

 Johan Kriek defeated Steve Denton in the final, 6–2, 7–6(7–1), 6–7(1–7), 6–4 to win the men's singles tennis title at the 1981 Australian Open.
+It was his first major title, becoming the first South African to win a singles major.
+Kriek was making his tournament debut.

-Brian Teacher was the defending champion, but did not compete this year.
+Brian Teacher was the reigning champion, but did not compete this year.

 Seeds

 The seeded players are listed below.
 Johan Kriek is the champion; others show the round in which they were eliminated.